After COVID-19 protocols meant a low-key week off, the Seahawks are ‘all fired up’ to defend their 5-0 record

 Players were required to stay in the area instead of going home, and were tested each morning at the VMAC.

-Carroll had hoped that players would stay around the facility as much as possible, and Monday he indicated that had happened.
+Carroll had hoped players would stay around the facility as much as possible, and Monday he indicated that had happened.

 “We stayed on a regimen of daily testing and all of that worked out just exactly like we would have hoped,’’ Carroll said.
 “That means that everybody continued to do right. … Now, we won’t really know the results of this week until we get to end of this week — there’s a lag time there.
 But everybody really is tuned in, and that’s that discipline that it takes to continue to do that that is what’s going to carry us through as long as we can stay diligent about it.’’